richardRadli/Multi_Phase_Deep_Random_Neural_Network/README.md

 }
 ```

+You have to replace the username (in this case 'ricsi') with your own by running the `whoami` command in your terminal to retrieve it.

 #### PROJECT_ROOT
 - Update this path to the directory where the Python scripts and JSON files of the project are located.
 This directory will be used as the central repository for essential files.
 #### DATASET_ROOT: